camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 ```

-To note that the first value "1" refers to the partition in question, as
+The first value `1` refers to the partition in question, as
 explained
 before the flow configuration is defined by partition.
 The endpoint
 attempts to configure all partitions, but it is possible that they might
-differ in configuration if for example one of the brokers restarts and the
+differ in configuration if, for example, one of the brokers restarts and the
 leader partition in this one will revert to the configuration defined in
 the environment variables.

 :::note
-We recommend to leave the write rate limits disabled by default.
+We recommend leaving the write rate limits disabled by default.
 These
 largely should only be enabled if some issue arises, namely using the
 static write rate limit can be useful to prevent throughput peaks and the
 write rate throttling can be useful to help keep the backlog stable.
 In the
-latter case it's important to note that for throttling to be useful it helps
+latter case, it's important to note that for throttling to be useful it helps
-to keep a high static limit so as to have a high write rate if the
+to keep a high static limit to have a high write rate if the
 exporting can keep up.
 :::